sarapinciroli/PinciroliSara.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year PhD student in Statistics and Computer Science at Bocconi University, Milan.
+I am a secibd year PhD student in Statistics and Computer Science at Bocconi University, Milan.